 Although asphalt pavement is extremely durable, in time, all pavements will need resurfacing.
 Since merely installing new asphalt over existing pavement is rarely an option, the old pavement must be removed first.
 The traditional method is a complete removal and haul-off of the existing pavement.
 However, in many cases, asphalt milling or asphalt reclamation is the better option.
-At APM, although we can provide full removal and replacement, during the more than 35 years we have been in business, we have found that milling or reclamation is often superior for removing existing pavements.
+While we can provide full removal and replacement, during the more than 35 years that APM Paving has been in business, we have found that milling or reclamation is often the best choice for removing existing pavement.

 What is asphalt milling?